California health insurance -

 What doesn't conform to ACA compliant?

 This is a big deal.
-Many people are in for a surprise April of 2018.
+Many people are in for a surprise in April.

 There are companies that sell non-compliant association plans on the market.